MicrosoftDocs/azure-ai-docs/articles/search/semantic-how-to-query-rewrite.md

 - Because we set the "debug" property to "queryRewrites", the response includes a `@search.debug` object with the text input query and query rewrites.
 - Because we set the "queryRewrites" property to "generative|count-5", the response includes up to five query rewrites.
 - The `"inputQuery"` value is the query sent to the generative model for query rewriting.
 The input query isn't always the same as the user's `"search"` query.
-- The top search score (58.992092) can be considerably higher than the search score without query rewrites.

 Here's an example of a response without query rewrites.
-If you don't use query rewrites for this specific query and sample data, the top search score (7.774868) is lower than the search score with query rewrites.

 ```json
 "@search.debug": {